Bitcoin vs Ethereum Scalability

 Data from Chainspect

-Bitcoin vs Ethereum Real-Time TPS Chart
+Bitcoin vs Ethereum Real-time TPS Chart

 Loading Data